hrmyd/hrmyd.github.io/output/index.rst

 Welcome to my website!
 This a little bit of my portfolio website/sharing some of the things I do in my spare time.
-When I'm not coding, I enjoy film photography and growing up my plants which I post about here!